Fall in Love with Your Instrument: Discovering the Bond Between Musicians and Their Gear

 The "Soul" in the Machine: Why We Personify Gear

-Whether it's the vintage instrument appeal of a 1960s Stratocaster or the pristine logic of a modern synthesizer, musicians often personify their gear.
-We give them names.
-We talk to them when they aren't "behaving."
+Whether it’s the vintage instrument appeal of a 1960s Stratocaster or the pristine logic of a modern synthesizer, musicians often personify their gear.
+We give them names and even talk to them when they aren’t "behaving."

-This personification stems from the fact that music is an intimate act of vulnerability.
-If you are going to pour your heart out on a stage, you want to do it with a partner you trust.
+This personification comes from the fact that music is an intimate act of vulnerability.
+If you’re going to pour your heart out on stage, you want to do it with a partner you trust.

 Conclusion: Finding Your "Forever" Instrument